Tables, Matrices, and Lists (Report Builder and SSRS)

 You can also include drilldown toggles that initially hide detail data; the user can then click the toggles to display more or less detail as needed.

-For more information, see Matrices (Report Builder and SSRS).
+For more information, see Create a Matrix.

 Use a list to create a free-form layout.
 You are not limited to a grid layout, but can place fields freely inside the list.
 You can use a list to design a form for displaying many dataset fields or as a container to display multiple data regions side by side for grouped data.
 For example, you can define a group for a list; add a table, chart, and image; and display values in table and graphic form for each group value, as you might for an employee or patient record.